Looking for a Costa Rica travel guide? Here’s everything you need to know to experience the best of the country.

 - Learn how to surf.
 Along the Pacific coastline there are plenty of places to learn such as Tamarindo, Manuel Antonio and Puerto Viejo.

 - Hike a volcano or two.
 There are many volcanos in Costa Rica, and some of them are rather easy to access.
-You can take a day tour to Poás volcano from San José or visit Arenal, which is 90 north from the capital.
+You can take a day tour to Poás volcano from San José or visit Arenal, which is 90km north of the capital.
 Most of the volcanos are close to waterfalls or wildlife, so you can easily include that in the trip.

 - Visit a National Park.
 With 26 national parks, Costa Rica is the ideal place to watch wildlife, stunning waterfalls or lush rain forests.
 Monteverde Cloud Forest, Manuel Antonio and Arenal are some of the most popular ones.